sdbeng/sdbeng/README.md

 Happy 2025!🎉

+- Building an interactive  dashboard to test new nextjsv16 features and integrate with advanced tools to benefit the user community.

 - Worked on a few Open Source projects to contribute to the community for Hacktober fest 2024 event.

 📐 Work: